 In a recent speech, former astronaut Julie Payette, now the Governor General of Canada, displayed her unquestioning belief that science alone is worthy of our total trust and mocked those who are “still questioning whether life was a divine intervention or whether it was coming out of a natural process let alone, oh my goodness, lo and behold random process!”

 Scientism is the belief that science explains literally everything.
 In this view, even logic, mathematics, beauty, and the laws of physics have a natural explanation, including the origin of nature itself.
-Setting aside the logical difficulty of having nature bring itself into existence, scientism is essentially atheism dressed up in a lab coat.
+Setting aside the logical difficulty of having nature bring itself into existence, scientism is essentially atheism in the guise of science.
 If there is a war on science today, it is being advanced by the damage done to the credibility of science by atheistic story-telling and science fiction that fails to stand the test of reproducibility, which brings me to the second problem with the Governor General’s speech.

 The third problem with the Governor General’s example of unquestioning faith in science is the corruption that has reached crisis proportions in certain areas of science itself, with a special nod to the biological sciences.
 In 2012 the journal Nature published an exposé which found that 89% of “landmark” papers in the field of cancer research, could not be reproduced.
 This launched a series of studies the results of which were summarized in a 2017 Nature article stating that the failure to reproduce scientific findings, in at least certain fields in science, are “the norm”.
 There are ideas of how to rectify this, but until that fine day occurs, unquestioning faith in science is naïve.
 Quite simply, science, like anything else people do, has a corruption problem fuelled by competition to win funding, the pressure to publish, and the lack of support for publishing negative results.
 If there is a war on science, another major contributor is the corrupting influence of human nature when faced with stiff competition for money, tenure, and academic status.